Phang Nga Province: A Paradise for Nature Lovers

 James Bond Island

 Khao Lak–Lam Ru National Park.
 Another natural gem of Phang Nga is Khao Lak–Lam Ru National Park, which features tropical forests, waterfalls, and mountain ranges.
 The park is perfect for hiking, kayaking, and wildlife watching.
 Visitors can spot rare species of flora and fauna, including monkeys and exotic birds.
+For example, you can find macaques, silvered langurs, flying squirrels, hornbills, and various species of butterflies here.
 The park is also home to several beautiful waterfalls, such as Lam Ru, Lam Prao, Ton Chong Fa, and Hin Lad.
 Another popular waterfall in Phang Nga is Phu Pha Waterfall — a powerful, full-flowing cascade surrounded by dense jungle.

 Y-QbJdVJ_xwbYYhQhbcQVr1a2KAcMtPm